-The amount of absorbers you need will depend on their rating, the size of the container, and how much oxygen is in the container.
+The number of absorbers you need will depend on their rating, the container’s size, and how much oxygen is in the container.

-For example, bulky products like dried apple slices will have more air between them than small products like rice.
+For example, bulky products like dried apple slices will have more air than small products like rice.

 Because of this, the following suggestions for how many oxygen absorbers are only guidelines.